Frequently Asked Questions

 About the UP/Start Venture Competition:

-The Up/Start Venture Competition, an initiative of MICApreneurship, focuses on incubating and building creative business ventures within the MICA community.
+The UP/Start Venture Competition, an initiative of The Ratcliffe Center for Creative Entrepreneurship, focuses on incubating and building creative business ventures within the MICA community.
 Working with industry partners, the UP/Start Venture Competition provides mentorship and capital to help nurture venture ideas into sustainable businesses.
-The competition is only open to Classes of 2017 and 2018 students/alumni.
+The competition is only open to Classes of 2022 and 2023 students/alumni.